 If you have moderate to severe hyponatremia, you probably will need to go to the hospital for thorough medical evaluation and treatment.
 People with most serious cases of hyponatremia will probably get replacement sodium intravenously (straight into a vein).
 They’ll also have to limit their water consumption.

 Your provider may prescribe a medication like tolvaptan (Samsca®) or conivaptan (Vaprisol®) to correct blood sodium levels.

 Are there complications associated with hyponatremia?

 In many cases, hyponatremia causes extra water to move out of the bloodstream and into body cells, including brain cells.
 Severe hyponatremia causes this to occur quickly, resulting in swollen brain tissue.
 If left untreated, complications can include:

-If you have certain underlying medical conditions, particularly involving the kidneys, heart, lung, liver or brain, hyponatremia is more likely.
-You can lower your risk for hyponatremia by following your treatment plan and restricting your water intake to levels recommended by your doctor.
-Also, notify your doctor of any new symptoms immediately.
-Monitoring must include blood tests.
+If you have certain underlying medical conditions, you may be more likely to have low blood sodium levels.
+You can lower your risk for hyponatremia by following your treatment plan and restricting your water intake to levels recommended by your healthcare provider.

 Outlook / Prognosis